-Ryan Cavanaugh, Board of Directors - Ryan grew up in Southwest Michigan surrounded by the Allegan State Game Area where he has been an avid Outdoorsman, and hunter all his life.
+Ryan Cavanaugh, Co-Chair - Ryan grew up in Southwest Michigan surrounded by the Allegan State Game Area where he has been an avid Outdoorsman, and hunter all his life.
 Ryan was very fortunate to have grown up in a family that embraced the field to table lifestyle.
 During that time is when he developed a deep appreciation, and rapport for not only the game he was harvesting, but more importantly for the lands, waters, and wild places where game thrive.

 After attending Western Michigan University, and living in Kalamazoo, Ryan moved north across the bridge to Michigan's Upper Peninsula.
 During his time here he has seen how extremely important our public lands are to the people, and the local economies of the UP.
 From Black Bear, or fishing guides, to leech trappers, and small business owners, they all rely on our public locales to bring people in from all over the world.

 He has been involved with other outdoor organizations, and volunteer programs all his life, but the passion that Backcountry Hunters & Anglers brings is unlike any he has ever seen, or been a part of.
 Ryan looks forward to working with other Michiganders, and future members to Keep Michigan's public lands in public hands.

 Allen Crater, Co-Chair -Allen is President of Stevens Advertising in Grand Rapids.
 Recently recognized by the Grand Rapids Business Journal as one of the top 40 West Michigan business leaders under the age of 40, he has coordinated the development of brand marketing strategies and the resulting creative execution for a number of local and national brands.